Goapele: Victory

 In celebration of the FIFA World Cup 2010 in South Africa Goapele released the single "Victory" featuring South African emcee Hip Hop Pantsula, a prelude to her upcoming musical project Victory, which was released in Winter 2010 and feature an array of artists from the African continent as well as throughout the Diaspora.
-The leading track was recorded in English, Setswana, and Xhosa and tries to draw attention to the need for education and resources to combat Africa's most crucial dilemmas.
+The leading track was recorded in English, Setswana, and Xhosa, and tries to draw attention to the need for education and resources to combat Africa's most crucial dilemmas.
 The album will also encompass philanthropy, political and social activism.
-Proceeds from the project will go to ANSA (Artists for a New South Africa) a non-profit organization working to combat HIV/AIDS, assist children orphaned by the disease, advance human and civil right, educate and empower youth and build bonds between the U.S. and South Africa through Arts & Culture.
+Proceeds from the project went to ANSA (Artists for a New South Africa) a non-profit organization working to combat HIV/AIDS, assist children orphaned by the disease, advance human and civil rights, educate and empower youth and build bonds between the U.S. and South Africa through arts and culture.

 In 2014, Goapele signed with singer Eric Benét's record label Jordan House and is in the process of recording new material for her new label.